Palliative and Hospice Care Graduate Certificate

 Applicants should hold a bachelor's degree with a minimum GPA of 3.0 from an accredited college or university.
 It is not required to be admitted to a graduate degree program to be admitted to a certificate program.

-A combination of in-seat and online classes is utilized by an
+The online classes are utilized by an experienced interprofessional

 - Contrast the interdisciplinary philosophy and delivery of care with existing traditional medical models.